moham-adn/spacetypegenerator.github.io/README.md

-Original Repo : spacetypegenerator.github.io
+# Original Repo : spacetypegenerator.github.io
-All credits go to Kiel Mutschelknaus.
+**All credits go to Kiel Mutschelknaus.**

+Using his repo to make p5.js animations that will display on the SCCA website.